 Phillis Wheatley was an African slave in Boston, Massachusetts when she became the first published black poet in America in 1767.

 Phillis Wheatley came to the Boston slave market in 1761; some have guessed from the African country of Senegal.
-Probably 7 or 8 years old at the time, she was purchased by John Wheatley for his wife, Susannah.
+She was probably 7 or 8 years old at the time, and she was purchased by John Wheatley for his wife, Susannah.
 She was named Phillis and given her master’s surname.

 She quickly mastered English, and the Wheatleys saw to it that she learned literature, mythology, Latin and Greek.
 By the time she was 13 she was writing her own poems, influenced especially by the poetry of Alexander Pope and John Milton.
 She published locally in 1767 and was considered a prodigy among the Boston literati, thanks to her “lively” personality as well as her sophisticated verse.

 While on a visit to England in 1773, she was dubbed “the sable muse,” and her first collection, Poems on Various Subjects, was published.
-Her mature handling of the neoclassical style, with its Biblical and Homeric touches, was such that the book came with sworn assurances that this teenage African girl had, in fact, written the poems.
+Her mature handling of the neoclassical style, with its typical Biblical and Homeric touches, was such that the book came with sworn assurances to readers that the poems were, in fact, written by a teenage African girl.

 Two books of her writings were published posthumously: The Memoirs and Poems of Phillis Wheatley (1834) and The Letters of Phillis Wheatley (1864).

 Phillis Wheatley corresponded with General George Washington in 1775… In 2005, a newly discovered letter written by Phillis Wheatley was acquired by a private collector for a reported $253,000… Her name is sometimes misspelled as Phyllis Wheatley, but Phillis Wheatley is correct.